1925 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1925 Wheat Penny Value

-Simply photograph your 1925 wheat penny, and the app analyzes its condition, mintmark, and rarity to deliver a reliable value estimate.
-Whether you’re a seasoned collector or just discovered an old coin, CoinValueChecker offers the expert guidance you need without the guesswork.
+Simply photograph your 1925 wheat penny, and the app analyzes its condition, mint mark, and rarity to deliver a reliable value estimate.
+Whether you’re a seasoned collector or just discovered an old coin in a drawer, CoinValueChecker provides expert guidance without the guesswork.

 1925 Wheat Penny Value Guides

-The 1925 wheat penny series consists of three distinct varieties, each identified by their mint mark location beneath the date.
+The 1925 wheat penny comes in three distinct varieties, each identified by the mint mark (or absence of one) below the date.

 • 1925 No Mint Mark Wheat Penny Value — Philadelphia Mint production